-These Six Cities – Bristol, Blackpool, Norwich and Great Yarmouth, Newcastle-under-Lyme, London, and Belfast – will glitter with bedazzling shows, amazing exhibitions, remarkable festivals and breath-taking events.
-Classical and contemporary circuses, museums, theatres and archives will celebrate the 250th anniversary of this spectacular born-in-Britain artform.
+These Six Cities of Circus – Bristol, Blackpool, Norwich & Great Yarmouth, Newcastle-under-Lyme, London, and Belfast & Derry – will glitter with bedazzling shows, amazing exhibitions, remarkable festivals and breath-taking events.
+Contemporary and traditional circuses, museums, theatres and archives will celebrate the 250th anniversary of this spectacular born-in-Britain artform.

 The Royal West of England Academy Circus250 exhibition ‘Sawdust and Sequins’ opens in March – an extraordinary collection of contemporary circus-inspired art, accompanied by performance from Bristol circus school Circomedia.

-The Lord Mayor’s Celebrations feature a circus parade with life-sized elephant puppets winding through the streets in July and ‘Famished’, the new show by Norwich-based Lost in Translation, opens.
+The Lord Mayor’s Celebrations features a circus parade with life-sized elephant puppets winding through the streets in July and ‘Famished’, the new show by Norwich-based Lost in Translation, opens.
 The Hippodrome is producing four world class circus shows, with its Summer Spectacular themed around the Circus250 celebrations.
 Its backstage museum is open throughout the year.

-NoFit State Circus premiere their new in-the-ring show ‘Lexicon’ under their big top in March and ‘Astley’s Astounding Adventures’ – specially commissioned for Circus250 year – opens at New Vic Theatre in July.
+NoFit State circus premieres their new in-the-ring show ‘Lexicon’ under their big top in March and ‘Astley’s Astounding Adventures’ – specially commissioned for Circus250 year – opens at New Vic Theatre in July.
 The Philip Astley Project will host a series of events and talks about circus’s founding father.

-In Belfast, throughout the Troubles, circus schools were places where the two communities met to create great work…
+In Derry and Belfast where, throughout the Troubles, circus schools were places where the two communities met to create great work:

 Circus250 is the Community Interest Company coordinating the celebration of 250 years of circus in 2018.
-(Think Shakespeare400, topped with a few feathers and a lot of fun.)
+(Think Shakespeare400, but with a few feathers and a lot of fun.)